 Administration

-Andrew Stetson — Director
+Andrew Stetson — Director of the School of Music

 Dr. Andrew Stetson is a versatile performer, clinician, educator, scholar, and administrator.
-Currently serving as Director and Associate Professor in the School of Music at Texas Tech University, he previously held the positions of Senior Associate Director and Associate Director for Undergraduate Studies.
+Currently serving as Director and Professor in the School of Music at Texas Tech University, he previously held the positions of Senior Associate Director and Associate Director for Undergraduate Studies.

 As a performer, Dr. Stetson serves as Principal Trumpet of the Steamboat Springs Symphony Orchestra (CO) and has performed with numerous orchestras, including the Alabama Symphony, Albany Symphony (NY), Arkansas Symphony, Boston Philharmonic, Colorado Music Festival Orchestra, Houston Symphony, and Lubbock Symphony.
 He has also given solo recitals across the United States and appeared as a featured soloist with several Texas Tech University ensembles.
 Internationally, Dr. Stetson has been an invited soloist with the Orquestra Sinfônica do Recife, Brazil's oldest and longest-running symphony orchestra.
 Prior to his appointment at Texas Tech, he placed in the International Trumpet Guild Solo Competition and performed in the live rounds of the National Trumpet Competition.